magento/merchdocs/src/customers/account-dashboard-my-orders.md

 _My Orders_

 <!--{% if "Default.B2B Only" contains site.edition %}-->
-## Search for an order

-Use the Order Search fields to filter your order history.
+## Filter orders

-Search results contain matching orders from subordinate users from all websites within the Magento instance.
+Initial _My Orders_ results contain matching orders from subordinate users from all websites within the Magento instance.
+Use Order filters to quickly find records within the results.
+To show the filter options, select the Filter button.
+Use the Close button to hide the filters.

 Fill in one or more fields to filter by: